elleneub/empower-takehome/README.md

 Your assignment is to make a minimal canvassing web app.

+## Bonus Implemented

+- Add an email field, and add some validation on that email
+- Make the pages look nice
+- Make the pages look nice on mobile
+- Make it possible to search across canvassing notes

 ## Bonus Points

 Some ideas for enhancements to make to your project if you finish early:

 - Implement users and authentication
 - Allow editing the canvassing notes
-- Add an email field, and add some validation on that email
-- Make it possible to search across canvassing notes
 - Make it possible to export the canvassing results as CSV
-- Make the pages look nice
-- Make the pages look nice on mobile

 - Actually deploy it on a server somewhere

 # Getting Started with Create React App